efortney/CSC406-Banking/README.md

 for development. type `git clone https://github.com/efortney/CSC406-Banking`.
 This will give you a local copy of the application.
 From there you must create a new branch.
 In the terminal, type `git checkout -b <yourIssueName>`.
 This will create a new branch and you will be automatically switched to it.
 Write you code remember to try and keep you changes small if possible for easier commits!).
 After you are satisfied with the code that you have written, in the terminal or CMD line type `git add .`.
 This will add all your changes to git.
+After that, we need to commit code.
+Type `git commit -m "<your message>"`.
 Next, we need to actually push that code to the remote repo (this repo)!
 To do this, in terminal or CMD line type `git push --set-upstream origin <yourBranchName>`.
 Congrats!
 You've pushed code to the repo!